Project-Sothea/Sothea-Backend/README.md

 The workaround is to use a pointer (`*bool`), which can be `nil` when absent, `&false` when explicitly false, and `&true` when explicitly true.

+### Patient Photo Storage

+Patient photos are stored on disk rather than in the database.
+Photos are saved to `uploads/patient/<id>` (no file extension) under the repo root.
+The MIME type is detected at read time from the file's magic bytes rather than from a stored extension.
+Files are written atomically via a `.tmp` intermediate file to prevent partial writes.
+The maximum allowed photo size is 5 MiB.
+Supported formats are JPEG, PNG, WebP, GIF, and BMP.

 ### Pharmacy and Prescription Modules

 Beyond the patient module, the backend also manages a pharmacy inventory and prescription lifecycle: